 With a fourth Tony award now adorning her mantel, Audra McDonald returns to a busy week.
-Spliced in between perfs in “A Raisin in the Sun,” the actress exercises her musical muscles at Zankel Hall twice this week, continuing a brief run of concerts.
-It’s an enchanting evening: McDonald’s voice and presence are an appealing combination.
+Spliced in between performances in “A Raisin in the Sun,” the actress exercises her musical muscles at Zankel Hall twice this week, continuing a brief run of concerts offering a few favorites from her songbook as well as a zesty new song cycle based on the ever-useful concept of the seven deadly sins.
+It’s a small-scaled but enchanting evening: McDonald’s radiant voice and relaxed presence are an immensely appealing combination.

 Carnegie Hall had originally commissioned a new piece from Adam Guettel for the occasion, but Guettel couldn’t meet the deadline.
 Rather than fall back on a whole evening of old material, McDonald and music director Ted Sperling called up a handful of young composers and lyricists and doled out a sin apiece.
 When McDonald calls, not only do songwriters jump to attention — they deliver.

 Michael John LaChiusa takes a poke at hypocrisy in “The Christian Thing to Do,” a drawling country tune that McDonald delivered with a languorous sweetness behind which bitterness plainly seethed.